"Boy in the Box" murder victim found in 1957 identified by Philadelphia police as Joseph Augustus Zarelli

 During a news conference held on Thursday morning, authorities announced that the child, who over the years came to be known as "The Boy in the Box," was 4-year-old Joseph Augustus Zarelli.
 His body was initially found in February 1957, wrapped in a blanket and placed inside a cardboard box left in a wooded part of northeastern Philadelphia, according to the National Center for Missing and Exploited Children.

 Officials say the child appeared to be malnourished when his remains were discovered, he had several scars on his body and his hair seemed to have been crudely cut short not long before.
-The state of his remains prevented investigators from determining the boy's exact age, which was previously estimated to be between four and 6 years old, until recently.
-Plus, despite ongoing public interest in the case, which is now considered one of Philadelphia's oldest and most mysterious unsolved homicides, Zarelli's parents never came forward to claim him after the brutal murder.
+The state of his remains prevented investigators from determining the boy's exact age, which was previously estimated to be between 4 and 6 years old, until recently.
+Despite ongoing public interest in the case, which is now considered one of Philadelphia's oldest and most mysterious unsolved homicides, the child's parents never came forward to claim him.

 Police said Thursday that they were eventually able to identify Zarelli's remains using a combination of detective work and DNA analysis, which allowed them to cross-check DNA profiles in a genealogy database.